-When you come in for teeth whitening, you probably notice how careful we are to make sure we don’t get any of the active solution on your gums, or if, we’re giving you a take-home whitening system, we’ll mention that you should try not to get it on your gums.
-If you know that the active ingredient in teeth whitening is peroxide, you may wonder whether it’s safe, then, to use a peroxide-based mouthwash when it will wash all over your gums.
+When you come in for teeth whitening, you probably notice how careful we are to make sure we don’t get any of the active solution on your gums, or if we’re giving you a take-home whitening system, we’ll mention that you should try not to get it on your gums.
+If you know that the active ingredient in teeth whitening is peroxide, you may wonder whether it’s safe to use a peroxide-based mouthwash when it will wash all over your gums.

 Low-concentration hydrogen peroxide rinses are safe to use for at-home care.

 Is Hydrogen Peroxide Safe To Use as Mouthwash?

 When it comes to many things, it’s the dose that matters, not just the composition.
 At high levels, cyanide is a deadly poison.
 At low levels, it gives California almonds their delicious flavor.
 That’s the way it is with peroxide.
 The concentrated whiteners that dentists use contain 25%, 35%, or more of carbamide peroxide, which quickly changes into hydrogen peroxide.
 At these high levels, peroxide is likely to irritate your gum tissue, causing redness and discomfort.

 On the other hand, the hydrogen peroxide that you buy in bottles at the store has a concentration of 3%.
 To use it as a mouthwash, mix it half-and-half with water, and you end up with a relatively low concentration mouthwash.

 One study found that quarter strength peroxide reduced oral bacteria but half-strength peroxide did not.
 With that said, a weaker peroxide solution might be more beneficial for your oral health.

 So why should you use hydrogen peroxide as an oral rinse?
 It can offer a number of benefits for your oral health.